chanchanngann/airflow-on-ecs/README.md

 https://gitea.rachel.com → same ALB HTTPS listener → HTTP inside VPC -> Gitea ECS service
 ```

-1. Create a self-signed certificate, import to ACM and annotate the Ingress to use the ACM cert ARN.
+1. Create a self-signed certificate, import to ACM and annotate the ALB listener to use the ACM cert ARN.
-   - create certificate
+   - create certificate locally
    - import the cert to ACM and copy the cert ARN value.
    - then add the cert to ALB listener:  `certificate_arn = var.airflow_cert_arn`
 ```ruby
 # private key
 openssl genrsa -out airflow.key 2048
 # use the private key to generate a self-signed cert